 Beta-2 microglobulin in dialysis-related amyloidosis

 Studies on animal models and in vitro studies of secondary (AA) amyloidosis suggest that in response to chronic injury, monocytes are activated and release interleukin 1, which acts on the liver to induce synthesis of a precursor protein designated as serum amyloid (SAA).
-SAA is then degraded by macrophages under the influence of certain enhancing factors, called cofactors, like serum amyloid P component (SAP), glycosaminoglycans, and certain apolipoproteins (E and J), and it is unclear if these cofactors deposit during fibrillogenesis or after a fibrillogenic event.
+SAA is then degraded by macrophages under the influence of certain enhancing factors, called cofactors, like serum amyloid P component (SAP), glycosaminoglycans, and certain apolipoproteins (E and J), and it is unclear whether these cofactors deposit during fibrillogenesis or after a fibrillogenic event.

-Diseases frequently associated with light-chain proteinuria include mutiple myeloma, Waldenström macroglobulinemia and amyloidosis.
+Diseases frequently associated with light-chain proteinuria include mutiple myeloma, Waldenström macroglobulinemia, and amyloidosis.

-Multiple myeloma (47-70%): The frequency of light-chain proteinuria depends on the type of myeloma, as follows:
+In multiple myeloma, the frequency of light-chain proteinuria depends on the type of myeloma, as follows:

 The occurrence of light-chain proteinuria depends on the underlying condition.
 No racial predilection is recognized for this condition.
-Light chain–associated renal syndromes are common in men.
+Light chain–associated renal syndromes are more common in men.
 In one study, the incidence of light-chain nephropathy was 10 times higher in men compared to women.
+The incidence of monoclonal gammopathies increases with age; they occur in 1-5% of persons older than 65 years.

 Of patients with primary amyloidosis, 92% have BJP.
 Men are affected twice as often as women.
 AL amyloidosis occurs in patients older than 50 years (median age 59-63 y).

 Overall, the prognosis depends on the type and extent of the underlying condition.
-Renal failure is much more prevalent in patients with light-chain proteinuria, and the severity of the renal failure correlates with the light-chain protein excretion rate.
-Acute renal failure is observed less frequently (8-30%), while chronic kidney disease is quite common (30-60%).
+Kidney failure is much more prevalent in patients with light-chain proteinuria, and the severity of the failure correlates with the light-chain protein excretion rate.
+Acute kidney injury is observed less frequently (8-30%), while chronic kidney disease is quite common (30-60%).
+Kidney insufficiency may be indolent, chronic and progressive, or rapidly progressive.

 The prognosis for patients with LCDD is generally poor, and death is often attributed to cardiac disease, heart failure, or infectious complications.
 The survival rate is 90% at 1 year and 70 % at 5 years, with renal survival in 67% and 37% at 1 and 5 years, respectively, after chemotherapy (ie, with melphalan and prednisone).

-Warn patients to avoid anti-inflammatory agents because these aggravate renal dysfunction and may precipitate acute renal failure.
+Warn patients to avoid anti-inflammatory agents because these aggravate kidney dysfunction and may precipitate acute kidney injury.

 Educate patients about the risk of contrast agents that may precipitate kidney failure.
 They should question the necessity of a contrast imaging study and request alternative studies, if available.